cloverphp/clover/README.md

 🧩 Extensible Middleware – Add global and route-level middleware for logging, security, and validation.

-💾 Database Agnostic – Works with both SQL and NoSQL databases.
+💾 Database Agnostic – Works with both SQL and NoSQL databases.(Upcoming)

 🛠️ MVC Support – Controllers, models, and views with interfaces for clean architecture.